Larry Blyden: Death

 Before production was set to begin on Showoffs, Blyden was granted a two-week vacation and decided to fly to Marrakesh, Morocco.
 While he was driving near Agadir on May 31, Blyden's rental car reportedly went off the road and overturned.
 According to Blyden's manager, Blyden suffered injuries to the chest, head and abdomen.
-He underwent surgery, but died of his injuries on June 6, 1975, at age 49, just 17 days before his 50th birthday.
+He underwent surgery, but died of his injuries on June 6, 1975, at age 49.
 Blyden's corpse was flown back to the United States on June 13.
 A memorial was held on June 20, after which he was buried at Forest Park Lawndale Cemetery in Houston.